Historical Football Kits

 Background

-northampton town 1907-08On the 6th March 1897 a group of school teachers and a prominent local solicitor resolved to form a professional association football club to be called Northampton FC.
+northampton town 1897-98On the 6th March 1897 a group of school teachers and a prominent local solicitor resolved to form a professional association football club to be called Northampton FC.
 Following objections from Northampton Rugby Club, it was decided to adopt the name Northampton Town instead.
-After two seasons in the Northamptonshire League, the club moved up to the Midlands League and adopted the municipal claret and white colours.
+The new team adopted the municipal colours of claret and white and after two seasons in the Northamptonshire League, they moved up to the Midlands League.
 In 1901, the Cobblers (so named because the town was the centre of the boot and shoe manufacturing industry) joined the Southern League.

 Since their formation, Northampton Town had been tenants of Northamptonshire Cricket Club with whom they shared the County Ground.
-The south side of the ground remained open to accommodate the cricket club's outfield and could not be developed while the wooden stand on the north side had to be demolished after the Bradford City fire in 1985 and was replaced with a temporary structure while the east and west terraces crumbled behind the goals.
+The south side of the ground remained open to accommodate the cricket club's outfield and could not be developed while the wooden northampton town fc crest 1996stand on the north side had to be demolished after the Bradford City fire in 1985.
+This was replaced with a temporary structure while the east and west terraces crumbled behind the goals.

 Northampton's choice of playing strips is as unpredictable as their recent career.
-Since the 1960s, the predominent colour of the Cobblers' kits has alternated between white and claret, including some extravagant designs.
-On at least two occasions the club has deviated from its traditional claret colour, to the disgust of their hardcore supporters.
+Since the 1960s, the northampton town fc crest 2006predominant colour of the Cobblers' kits alternated between white and claret, including some extravagant designs but in the new millennium they have worn more traditonal claret shirts.
+On at least two occasions, however, the club deviated from northampton town fc crest 2010claret colour, to the disgust of their hardcore supporters.

 Sources